Language Specification

 Struct Implementation

-Using impl you can attach member functions to Structs.
+Using impl you can attach member functions to struct and enum types.

 impl Player {